 We passed the station of Mayhem.

-We came to the end of the building used for the Terror Train.
+We came to the end of the building used for the Train of Terror.

 Our train crossed the Yellow River.

-Views as we backed towards the end of the line.
+Views as we reverse towards the end of the line.

-We were nearing the end of our route.
+We were nearing the end of our ride.

-This is a far as our train ran.
-Now we would run south with Heisler 2 pulling us back to the Silver Creek Station and I relaxed all the way back.
-Back at Silver Creek Depot we thanked the crew before Dave and I left but we had one more thing to take a picture in Freeport.
+This is as far as our train ran.
+Now we would run south, with Heisler 2 pulling us, back to the Silver Creek station and I relaxed all the way.
+Once back at the station, we thanked the crew before Dave and I left, but we had one more item to photograph in Freeport.

 RETURN TO THE MAIN PAGE |